laboon/ebook/text/60_combinatorial_testing.md

 Although many errors will be found by ensuring that all pairwise interactions are tested, often we would like to go even further and check for errors in three-way, four-way, or even more interactions.
 The same theory holds for doing this: tests should be generated that cover the entire truth table for each 3-way variable interaction.
 Just like we checked that all four true/false value combinations were tested for each two-way interaction in the first example, we will check that all eight value combinations for each three-way interaction are tested.

 Let's expand the number of formatting variables in our system, adding SUPERSCRIPT and STRIKETHROUGH as possibilities.
 In order to exhaustively test this, we will need 2 ^ 5, or 32, tests.
 Generating a covering array for all pairwise interactions creates a six case test plan.
 Once again, notice how we are testing even more variables than in the last case, but we are using the same number of tests.
-In this case, we are running only 18.75% of the tests we would need for exhaustive testing, yet still testing all pairwise interactions.
+In this case, we are running only 18.75% of the tests we would need for exhaustive testing, yet still testing all pairwise interactions:

 ```
         BOLD       | ITALIC    | UNDERLINE | SUPERSCRIPT | STRIKETHROUGH